Protecting Our Protectors: How to Help Healthcare Workers

 In the pandemic, healthcare workers are not just putting their physical health at risk but also their emotional and mental health.
 Not only do we need to maintain the healthcare capacity from all the trained medical and patient care personnel we have, but we also have a collective obligation to ease the burden on the people dedicating themselves to healing others—particularly to reduce avoidable infections.

-According to National Nurses United, as of September 2020, more than 1,700 healthcare workers in the U.S. have died from COVID-19.
+According to a 12-month investigation by The Guardian, as of April 2021, more than 3,600 healthcare workers in the U.S. have died from COVID-19.
 Globally, the death toll of health workers reaches more than 7,000.
 The risk of infecting themselves or their family members puts a greater strain on healthcare workers’ psychological well-being.

 In New York, Dr. Lorna Breen died by suicide at the beginning of the coronavirus outbreak in the United States.
 Following her death, other medical workers’ suicides made the news as well.
 Yet the stigma of mental illness in the medical community prevents many healthcare professionals from seeking treatment.
 These stigmas often originate from healthcare workers perceiving themselves as the caretaker rather than the one needing care.